Torkilstrup Rectory: History

 The rectory was built in 1761.
 The writer Bernhard Severin Ingemann's father Søren Sørensen Ingemann was vicar at Torkilstrup from 1774.
 As of 1782, he also served as provost of Falster Nørre Herred.
 Ingemann was born in the rectory as the youngest of nine children in 1789 and lived there until his father's death ten years later.
 The family then moved to Slagelse where Ingemann was awarded a scholarship to attend the local Slagelse Latin School.
 He has described his early childhood memories from the rectory in Denne Aldersopfattelse af hint Barndomsli.

 N. F. S. Grundtvig's brother Otto (1772-1843) succeeded Ingemann's father as rector of Torkilstrup.
 He resided in the rectory until 1823 when he was transferred to Gladsaxe.
-The poet Christian Winter spent his honeymoon in Torkilstrup Rectory.
+The poet Christian Winther spent his honeymoon in Torkilstrup Rectory.

 The building was refurbished in 1909.
 It was listed in the Danish registry of protected buildings and places in 1950.
 In 2007, it was subject to a comprehensive renovation undertaken by Berings Tegnestue.
-The poet Christian Winter spent his honeymoon in Tprkildstrup Rectory.